Hedley Hi-V (New York City Subway car): Service history

 The order for Hedley High-V motors consisted of 325 cars, with 110 built by American Car and Foundry, 40 by Standard Steel and 175 by Pressed Steel.

 As delivered, the Hedley High-V motors were the first cars to be delivered with center doors on the sides, with all side seats to provide for them; the facing cross seats of previous cars being eliminated.
-They were also the first with the advanced couplers and AMRE triple valve braking system.
+They were also the first with advanced couplers and an AMRE triple valve braking system.
 The older Gibbs and Deck Roof cars were retrofitted with these.
 As with the previous Gibbs and Deck Roof cars, they drew their motor equipment from the Composites that were being converted to trailers; however, many of these cars received new motors to enable them to enter service faster.

 Most of these cars were converted to MUDC operation in 1923 (roughly 268 cars); however, that left about half of the American Car and Foundry group still with hand-operated doors as well as one each from the Standard Steel and Pressed Steel groups.

 These cars ran mainly on both the West Side and Broadway–7th Ave.
 Lines and ran with both the Gibbs and Deck Roof High-V cars until being replaced by the R17, R21, and R22 cars.
 64 of these cars were used in Pelham–Lenox services, and the last 10 were reserved for the 42nd St. Shuttle.
 These latter two groups were equipped with the center door cutout feature and indicated by a white line painted under the number outside as an instruction to keep these cars assigned to such services operating to South Ferry, City Hall, and certain shuttle services.
 The High-V Hedleys were retired by 1958 along with what was left of both the High-V Gibbs and High-V Deck Roofs, which were in very small numbers by that point.
 Several cars were used in work service until 1960 before getting scrapped.
 Cars 3712 and 3737 were used as welding cars.
 3700–3701 became work motors, while 4267 was a pay car from the very beginning, having never been used in passenger service.
 The Hedley's standard car body would be incorporated into another fleet of cars known as the Low-V fleet, which were built from 1915 to 1925.
 Car 3938 sported a robin egg blue interior paint scheme during the late 1940s.

 In 1915, as part of the Dual Contracts expansion, the Composites were completely rebuilt for expanded el service, with new motors, new trucks, and an improved low voltage operating system with the newest AMUE type braking, which was quickly becoming the industry standard.
 Therefore, it was necessary to order a new run of cars to serve as trailers in place of the Composites.